-Privileged accounts, also known as administrative accounts, have access to critical data and infrastructure.
-Certain users play a vital role in ensuring network efficiency, however, the embedded permissions of their privileged accounts make them high-value targets for bad actors.
+Privileged accounts, also known as administrative accounts or those with superuser authority, have access to sensitive data and infrastructure.
+Certain users play a vital role in ensuring network efficiency, however, the embedded permissions of their accounts with privileged access make them high-value targets for bad actors as well as insider threats.

-A well-executed privileged access management strategy establishes regulated individual user access controls and behavior transparency to mitigate security risks.
+A well-executed privileged access management strategy establishes regulated individual user access controls and behavior transparency to mitigate security risks and minimizing a network’s attack surface.
 PAM tools are introduced to ensure that users only have access to what is required to do their job and nothing more.

-An effective privileged access management tool will address several key areas of network defense – advanced credential security, systems and data access control, and user activity monitoring.
-Oversight in these target areas reduces the threat of unauthorized entry and make it easier for IT managers to spot suspicious or risky operations.
+An effective PAM tool will address several key areas of network defense – advanced credential security, systems and data access control, and user activity monitoring.
+Oversight in these target areas reduces the threat of unauthorized entry and makes it easier for IT managers to spot suspicious or risky operations.

 Understanding Credential Storage and PAM